todun/workshop-temp/Lab-Guide2.md

 8\.
 Take note of the Endpoint once the cluster starts, we'll need that for the Lambda function.
 ![API Gateway Invoke URL](/Images/Search-Step8.png)

 9\.
-Go into the Lambda service page by clicking on Lambda in the Management Console
+Go into the Lambda service page by clicking on Lambda in the Management Console.

 10\.
-Select **Create a Lambda Function**
+Select **Create a Lambda Function**.

 11\.
-Skip the Blueprint section by selecting the Skip button in the bottom right
+Skip the Blueprint section by selecting the Skip button in the bottom right.

 12\.
-Fill in ZombieWorkshopSearchIndexing
+Fill in "ZombieWorkshopSearchIndexing" as the Name of the function.
+Keep the runtime as Node.js.
+You can set a description for the function if you'd like.

 13\.
-Paste in the code from the ZombieWorkshopSearchIndexing.js file
+Paste in the code from the ZombieWorkshopSearchIndexing.js file provided to you.

 14\.
-On line 7, replace ENDPOINT_HERE with the Elasticsearch endpoint created in step 8\.
+On line 7 in the code provided, replace ENDPOINT_HERE with the ElasticSearch endpoint created in step 8\.
 Make sure it starts with https://

 15\.
-Under the Role, create a new DynamoDB event stream role
+Under the Role, create a new DynamoDB event stream role.
+When a new page opens confirming that you want to create a role, just click **Allow** to proceed.

 16\.
-Select Next and Create Function
+Keep all the other defaults on the page set as is.
+Select **Next** and then on the Review page, select **Create function** to create your Lambda function.

 17\.
-Select the "Event Sources" tab for the new ZombieWorkshopSearchIndexing function
+Select the "Event Sources" tab for the new ZombieWorkshopSearchIndexing function.

 18\.
-Select Add event source
+Select **Add event source**

 19\.
-Select the DynamoDB Event source type and the messages dynamodb table.
-You can leave the rest the default
+Select the DynamoDB Event source type and the **messages** DynamoDB table.
+You can leave the rest as the defaults.

 20\.
 After creation, you should see an event source that looks like this
 ![API Gateway Invoke URL](/Images/Search-Step20.png)

 21\.
-Now after you post messages, you can see them show up in the elasticsearch indexing
+Now after you post messages in the chat, you can see them show up in the ElasticSearch indexing.
+You should be able to open Kibana from the URL provided in ElasticSearch Service and begin analyzing chat messages.
 ![API Gateway Invoke URL](/Images/Search-Done.png)

 * * *